TuringLang/DynamicPPL.jl/README.md

 ## Do you want to contribute?

 If you feel you have some relevant skills and are interested in contributing, please get in touch!
 You can find us in the #turing channel on the [Julia Slack](https://julialang.org/slack/) or [Discourse](discourse.julialang.org).
-If you're having any problems, please open a Github issue, even if the problem seems small, like figuring out what an error message means.
+If you're having any problems, please open a Github issue, even if the problem seems small (like help figuring out an error message).
 Every issue you open helps us improve the library!

 ### Contributor's Guide